netraular/imagen-image-generator/README.md

     ```txt
     A magical glowing sword, pixel art, white background
     ```
+5.  **Create a `batch_input` folder** in the project's root directory.
+This is where you will place images for processing.

 ## How to Use

-This project has two main uses: generating a new image, or reprocessing an existing one.

 ### Usage 1: Generating a New Image

-This is the main workflow for creating a brand new asset.
-The processing pipeline is applied automatically.
+This workflow creates a brand new asset from a text prompt.

 1. Edit the `prompt.txt` file with your desired image description.
 2. (Optional) Adjust settings in `config.py` (model, dimensions, etc.).